Make It Happen

 Organising community building activities is as good a reason as any to get in touch with your local county council or PPN.
 It’s okay to ask what funding schemes and help your council can give you with your activities!
 Read more on county councils and how they can help here.

-COVID-19 TIPS
+YOUR TIPS